Thepla: Varieties

 The various types of theplas are cooked by varying the ingredients.
 Common variants include methi, mooli and dudhi.
 Theplas can also be made with mashed potatoes, mixed vegetables, or garlic.
 The most popular version of this traditional dish is methi thepla.

-Difference in chapati and thepla
+Differences between chapati and thepla

-Chapati dough is made with whole white flour (finer), oil/ghee seasoned with salt by binding flour mostly with water.
-Chapatis are an everyday food, cooked on a griddle usually without an oil or ghee and often puffed up by cooking on open flame after taking it off the flame, some ghee is spread on the top.
+Chapati dough is made with whole wheat flour (finer) and oil/ghee, seasoned with salt, and by binding flour mostly with water.
+Chapatis are an everyday food, cooked on a griddle usually without oil or ghee and often puffed up by cooking on open flame.
+After taking them off the flame, some ghee is spread on the top.
 Thepla is often multigrain, usually made with whole wheat flour with the addition of chickpea and millet flour.
 When made for travel, the flour for theplas is bound into a stiff dough using milk instead of water, and with extra ghee/oil.
 This is done in order to increase their shelf life.